 Are you having a bad day rate?
 The true price of creativity

-The best way to track progress in product development isn’t by day rate.
+The best way to track progress in creative projects isn’t by day rate.
 I’ll tell you why; you can’t measure the value of innovation in hourly units.

 Did you know that billable hours were first popularised by the American Bar Association to boost its member’s salaries?

-So it begs the question: Why are so many London agencies measuring innovation like American 1950’s lawyers?
+So it begs the question: Why are so many 21st century creatives and strategists still measuring innovation like American 1950’s lawyers.

 Billing projects by the hour saps morale.
-It’s bad for the agency, because it forces less professional habits like time-stuffing and dallying.
-Or worse, it makes teams rush when they need time and space to develop ideas.
+It’s bad for the agency, because it either forces habits like time-stuffing and doesn’t necessarily reflect the value they add.
+Just as bad, it makes teams rush when they need time and space to develop ideas.

 It’s bad for the client too.
 Instead of thinking about outcomes, we focus on output.
 How many hours did that take?
 Could we rush the next sprint?
 Why haven’t we made more progress, given the size of the last bill?